dpimpinella/TempOfTheRoom/README.md

 ## Part 2: Displaying the results in a browser with Django

 The second part of the project was to create a way for the user to interface with the Tweet Sentiment module.
 This was done with Django, so that the user interaction could take place within a web browser.
-The application allows the user to submit a query, and then displays the results of the sentiment analysis with the corresponding text from each Tweet.
+The application allows the user to submit a query, and then displays the results of the sentiment analysis with the corresponding Tweet.

 <p align="center">
   <img width="640" height="400" src="https://github.com/dpimpinella/Python2/blob/master/API%20Project/images/walkthrough_v2.gif">